How to Boot HyperV From a USB Flash Drive

 exit

-bcdboot <VHD Partition Letter>\windows /s <UFD Partition Letter>
+bcdboot <VHD Partition Letter>\windows /s <USB Partition Letter>

 bcdboot r:\windows /s z: